ietf-wg-acme/draft-acme-rats/draft-liu-acme-rats.md

 The choice of Verifier is more complex in the background-check model.
 Not only does ACME Server have to have the correct trust anchors to verify the resulting Attestation Results, but the ACME Server will need some kind of business relationship with the Verifier in order for the Verifier to be willing to appraise Evidence.

-The `trustworthy` identifier and challenge/response is not an actual identifier.
+The `trustworthy` identifier is not an actual identifier.
 It does not result in any specific contents to the certificate Subject or SubjectAltName.

 # IANA Considerations